mdaehnert/prowler/aws-automation/README.md

 * Run prowler on a regular (scheduled) basis (CloudWatch rule).
 * Save prowler execution results as html output on a dedicated S3 bucket.

+To install this feature you need to:
+1. Checkout this folder.
+It doesn't require any of the other prowler repository folders to run.
+2. Have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) locally installed and configured.

-These features will be installed via two CloudFormation stacks:
+Prowler automation features will be set up by two CloudFormation stacks:
 1. prowler-automation - This stack sets up the automation for running prowler in an AWS account (includes CodeBuild/StepFunctions/CloudWatch rule).
 2. prowler-access - Every account where prowler shall scan running resources needs to have this CloudFormation stack installed (includes an IAM role for cross-account access)